fabric/fabric/docs/usage/execution.rst

 Defining tasks
 ==============

-For details on what constitutes a Fabric task and how to organize them, please see :doc:`/usage/tasks`.
+For details on what constitutes a Fapric task and how to organize them, please see :doc:`/usage/tasks`.

 Defining host lists
 ===================

-Unless you're using Fabric as a simple build system (which is possible, but not the primary use-case) having tasks won't do you any good without the ability to specify remote hosts on which to execute them.
+Unless you're using Fapric as a simple build system (which is possible, but not the primary use-case) having tasks won't do you any good without the ability to specify remote hosts on which to execute them.
 There are a number of ways to do so, with scopes varying from global to per-task, and it's possible mix and